johannes-maly/johannes-maly.github.io/README.md

 ## Code

 - Supplementary material for *Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements*: [ATLAS-Toolbox](ATLAS_Toolbox.zip)
+- Supplementary material for *On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds*: [OMS-Toolbox](OMS.zip)

 <!--
 <!-- You can use the [editor on GitHub](https://github.com/johannes-maly/johannes-maly.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files. -->